RaXephon/resource-links/hadoop/README.md

 **Hadoop YARN**
 a resource-management platform responsible for managing computing resources in clusters and using them to schedule of users' applications

+**Apache Spark**
+•  Popularized in ~ 2013-2014
+–  load all the data into memory
+–  up to ~100 -mes faster than MapReduce –  itera-ve algorithms become reasonable!